 If the driver’s negligence caused the deer accident, then there is a chance that the injured passengers in that vehicle could make a claim under the driver’s policy, or under their own uninsured/underinsured motorist coverage.

 Our office is currently helping a client prove that her injuries sustained while riding as a passenger on a motorcycle that struck a deer were caused by the negligence of the driver.
-If you are also trying to deal with the same situation, please contact us toll-free at 800.637.8170 and we would be happy to provide you with a free case evaluation.
+If you are also trying to deal with the same situation, please contact us and we would be happy to provide you with a free case evaluation.
 Call or click today.